 Repeated course(s) and grade(s) are not removed from the official or unofficial transcript.
 The repeated grade and grade points will be removed from the cumulative grade point average only.
 The repeated course will be identified with the letter “E” next to the quality points on the transcript.
 Repeating a course after graduation will not change your graduation grade point average.

 A graduate student pursuing a specific program is placed on scholastic probation if, at the end of either long semester or the second summer session, the cumulative grade point average of the student's graduate program falls below 3.0.
-If the probationary status is not removed during the next full semester for which the student enrolls (combined summer terms count as one full semester), the student must be reinstated before registering for further graduate work.
+If the probationary status is not removed during the next full semester for which the student enrolls (combined summer terms count as one full semester), the student's academic standing will change to suspension.
+As soon as the academic standing is changed to suspension, any pre-registration courses for future semesters will be dropped.
+The graduate student must be reinstated before registering for further graduate work.

 The graduate student who is dismissed for any reason may request reinstatement through the graduate dean.
 The student will be screened by the graduate dean in consultation with the graduate coordinator, department chair and/or program adviser from the academic area in which the student desired to study.